brad-jones/deno.net/packages/configuration/README.md

   ) {}

   async reconnect() {
-    // This will re-read configuration from sources const currentOptions = await this.getOptions();
+    // This will re-read configuration from reloadable sources const currentOptions = await this.getOptions();
     // ... reconnect with new options
   }